lorecatta/ZikaModel/README.md

 2. mosquito larvae carrying capacity;
 3. Extrinsic Incubation Period.

-At the moment the effect of seasonality is implemnted as "all or nothing" (e.g. it can either be switched completely on or off).
+At the moment the effect of seasonality is implemented as "all or nothing" (e.g. it can either be switched completely on or off).
 Intermediate effects are possible but they require a (simple) change in the code.